 - Elemental profiling to correlate wildlife with geographical locations, Simin Maleknia, Centre for Ecosystem Science, School of Biological, Earth and Environmental Sciences, University of New South Wales.
 Simin is also our local organiser for this workshop.

-- Tightening up inspection processes to combat illegal trafficking in Malaysia (exact title TBA), Mano Aramugam, currently a businessman and acting president of the Chamber of Commerce in Kooralbyn, Queensland, but formerly worked in airport security in Malaysia where he assisted in improving regulations and detection of illegal trade.
+- Combatting illegal trafficking in Malaysian airports (exact title TBA), Mano Aramugam, currently a businessman and acting president of the Chamber of Commerce in Kooralbyn, Queensland, but formerly worked in airport security in Malaysia where he assisted in improving regulations and detection of illegal trade.
 He will be joining us by video rather than in person.

 Please advise Simin Maleknia if you are interested in:

 - attending (no obligation, but we will add your name to an email list for updates)